nicorafales/docker-php/README.md

 Just playing around with Docker + PHP from scratch.
 Following several tutorials and mixing previous examples of code.

-## To Do's:
+## To Do's

  1. Refresh DB doesn't run.
-The queries located on `MariaDbConnection::refresh` should execute with composer script (not recommended but handy).
+The queries located on `MariaDbConnection::refresh` should execute with composer script (not recommended but handy). -> this is because of missing `env`
- 2. Fix, test and refactor basic logic for app.
-Several dumps are in place right now.
- 3. Add propper tests
+ 2. Add propper tests
- 4. Create entrypoint script, such as a makefile or .sh file to execute the commands.
+ 3. Create entrypoint script, such as a makefile or .sh file to execute the commands.
- 5. Configure Github actions

 ## How to make it run